PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 new set of capabilities to the web platform.

 Shape Detection has been possible on the web for a long time.
-There are numerous libraries that have been able to do Edge Detection, Face Detection, barcode and QR code detection (I even wrote a web app that has done it.)
+There are numerous libraries that have been able to do Edge Detection, Face Detection, bar-code and QR code detection (I even wrote a web app that has done it.)

-The Shape Detection API is currently in Chrome Canary (M57) and can detect both faces and barcodes (and QRCodes) and because it is still experiemental you have to enable it via `chrome://flags/#enable-experimental-web-platform-features`
+The Shape Detection API is currently in Chrome Canary (M57) and can detect both faces and bar-codes (and QR Codes) and because it is still experimental you have to enable it via `chrome://flags/#enable-experimental-web-platform-features`

 The API is relatively simple to use, with the simplest form of face detection